struct/mathilda/README.md

 ### Mathilda class misc
 	* MATHILDA_FORK - Environment variable that when set tells Mathilda it is OK to fork

-### MathildaUtils static class functions

-In each of these calls d is a TLD and l is a URI.
-These utility functions need some work.
-They were stripped of a lot of their functionality in order to open source this code.
-You can quickly reimplement and/or modify them for your specific use case.

-	* bool link_blacklist(std::string const &l) - Compares a link against a known blacklist of links
-	* bool page_blacklist(std::string const &l) - Compares a page against a known blacklist of 404 pages
-	* bool is_http_uri(std::string const &l) - Returns true if your link is an http/http URI
-	* bool is_subdomain(std::string const &l) - Returns true if the link is to a subdomain
-	* bool is_domain_host(std::string const &d, std::string const &l) - Returns true if the link is to domain host d
-	* std::string extract_host_from_url(std::string const &l) - Returns test.y.example.com from http://test.y.example.com/test/index.php
-	* std::string extract_path_from_url(std::string const &l) - Returns /test/index.php from http://test.y.example.com/test/index.php
-	* int name_to_addr(std::string const &l, std::vector<std::string> &out, bool fast) - Performs a synchronous name to addr DNS lookup.
-If fast is true it returns immediately, otherwise the out vector is populated with the results.
-Returns OK/ERR
-	* std::string normalize_url(std::string const &l) - Attempts to normalize a URL for unnecessary /'s
-	* void get_http_headers(const char *s, std::map<std::string, std::string> &e) - Takes a raw HTTP response 's', and fills in a map 'e' with each HTTP header received

 ### Instruction class members

 This class needs to be created with the new operator, filled in, and passed to the Mathilda::add_instruction function
 	* host (std::string) - The hostname to scan
 	* path (std::string) - The URI to request
 	* http_method (std::string) - The HTTP method to use (GET/POST)